WebCoder49/code-input/README.md

   ```HTML
   <code-input lang="HTML" placeholder="Type code here" template="syntax-highlighted" onchange="console.log('Your code is', this.value)"><a href='https://github.com/WebCoder49/code-input'>code-input</a></code-input>
   ```

-### *Next:* What Else Can `code-input` do?
-*The two sides to the library:*

-1. **Our aim is to make `code-input` work from the start like an ordinary `<textarea>` element, with `name` attribute support, form reset functions, and accessible `aria-` attribute support, etc. leading to HTML form compatibility.**

-2. Thanks to many contributions, suggestions and bug identifications from the open-source community, `code-input`'s capabilities are constantly growing.
-With customisable plugins, you can also turn `code-input` into whatever you want.

 ## Contributing
 If you have any features you would like to add to `code-input`, or have found any bugs, please [open an issue](https://github.com/WebCoder49/code-input/issues) or [fork and submit a pull request](https://github.com/WebCoder49/code-input/fork)!
 All contributions to this open-source project would be greatly appreciated.